-Music Technology Innovation
+Music Production, Technology and Innovation

 When I started teaching remixing, it meant something totally different than what it means today.
 Then, it meant redoing musical parts and getting a better mix.
 Now it means preparing a dance, trance, jungle, or house remix.
 Today, many remixers are DJs, and studying their work is how I learned about using the turntable as a musical instrument.
 In 1997, one of my students brought in a video of a championship DJ competition.
 It just blew my socks off, and I thought, 'I've got to do that!'
 I bought a pair of turntables, set them up in my basement, and started practicing—much to the chagrin of my family.
 They thought I'd totally lost it.